Plants, People, Planet Symposium

 Engaging people with plants, Plants and society, Plant conservation, Plant diversity, Plant genomics applications, Plants and global change, Plant natural assets

 Leading scientists will speak at the symposium as well as invited early career researchers and those selected to give talks following submission of poster abstracts.
 Please see the Speakers page for the current list of speakers.
-Each session will conclude with an engaging Q&A panel discussion with the session’s presenters and we hope this will ensure interesting and lively discussions.

 There will be a poster session and symposium dinner on site at Kew.
 Dinner spaces will be limited, so we advise that you book early.
 Travel grants will be available to encourage the participation of early career researchers.